jdaw1/penrose_tiling/text/introduction.md

     * filling holes, and neatening edges where it is known what a tile must be;
 * Identifies tiles&rsquo; neighbours;
 * Finds the paths, and various statistics of them;
-* Identifies, for both closed paths and for thin rhombii, the smallest enclosing path and related information;
+* Identifies, for both closed paths and for thin rhombi, the smallest enclosing path and related information;
 * Exports much data in multiple formats:
     * [JSON](https://en.wikipedia.org/wiki/JSON), for subsequent machine manipulation,
     * [TSV](https://en.wikipedia.org/wiki/Tab-separated_values),
-    * [SVG](https://en.wikipedia.org/wiki/SVG) of rhombii, for display in a browser and in this documentation,
+    * [SVG](https://en.wikipedia.org/wiki/SVG) of rhombi, for display in a browser and in this documentation,
-    * SVG of arcs within the rhombii, for display in a browser,
+    * SVG of arcs within the rhombi, for display in a browser,
-    * [PostScript](https://en.wikipedia.org/wiki/PostScript), painting rhombii, for conversion to [PDF](https://en.wikipedia.org/wiki/PDF),
+    * [PostScript](https://en.wikipedia.org/wiki/PostScript), painting rhombi, for conversion to [PDF](https://en.wikipedia.org/wiki/PDF),
     * PostScript, painting arcs, for conversion to PDF,
     * PostScript as data, for use by a PostScript program.
 * The TSV is for importation into a spreadsheet.
 There is an example spreadsheet, with VBA for chart control and for creation of range names; the plottable series being dynamic arrays.